ellefeg/assembly2orf/README.md

 * Updated text based on new pipeline implementation v01.01 - 24 September 2018
 * Changed link to Pfam-A file required for hmmscan.
 The current version is compatible with the February 2015 version of HMMER (3.1b2) which is currently on Asellus.
+* Removed requirement to manually specify location of dependencies directory each time the script is run
+* User receives an email when the run is finished

 * TO DO: Remove the "Ono filtering step" so the final output is the transdecoder output.